ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 }
 ```

-First we perform some basic error checking to make sure that a doc section
+First we perform some basic error checking to make sure that a `section` begins
-begins with a non-empty tag.
+with a non-empty tag.
 We then walk a character pointer along the tag line, recording TAG and
 (optionally) NAME, while skipping over whitespace.
 We perform additional error checking at the end of a tag line to make sure that
 the line does not contain any text apart from TAG and NAME, and if everything
-looks good then we will parse the rest of the section's text line-by-line,
+looks good then we will parse the rest of the `section`'s text line-by-line,
 stopping if another tag line is encountered or we reach the end of the `doc`.

 ### Printing
-Our `parse_doc` function was a glorified section *parsing* loop, so
+Our `parse_doc` function was a glorified *parsing* loop, so unsuprisingly our
-unsuprisingly our `print_doc` function is going to be section *printing* loop.
+`print_doc` function is going to be a *printing* loop.

 ```c
 static void